yarikoptic/numfocus.org/content/fellowship2013.rst

 Review Process
 --------------
-NumFOCUS is committed to ensuring a fair and open process for awarding fellowships based on need, education, research, and work experience.
+Numfocus is committed to ensuring a fair and open process for awarding fellowships based on need, education, research, and work experience.
 A committee will review each application independently.

-No applicant shall be denied consideration or appointment as a NumFOCUS Technology Fellow on the grounds of race, creed, color, national origin, age, or sex.
+No applicant shall be denied consideration or appointment as a Numfocus Technology Fellow on the grounds of race, creed, color, national origin, age, or sex.